 Duke Energy transmission may be potentially impacted by the Build Alternative with the proposed construction of the Livingston Road interchange.

 Based on this analysis, the Build Alternative will impact existing utilities within the study area.
-However, avoidance or relocations identified during the design phase will minimize impacts to the existing facilities resulting in no substantial impact to utilities.
+However, avoidance or relocations identified during the design phase will minimize impacts to the existing facilities.